ESutton567/pands-problem-sheet/README.md

 This week explored the topic of variables.

-The weekly task was to write a program that takes string inputted by the user and outputs every second letter in reverse order
+The weekly task was to write a program that takes a string inputted by the user and outputs every second letter in reverse order.

 #### **secondstring.py**

 * This program begins by asking the user to input a sentance (argument).
-* It then slices the inputted argument to every other character of the input argument from index 0 (0 being the first character) to the end ([::2]<sup>1)
+* It then slices the inputted argument to every other character of the input argument from index 0 (0 being the first character) to the end ([::2]<sup>1).
-* To retrieve these characters in reverse order add a minus in to [::2] -> [::-2]<sup>2
+* To retrieve these characters in reverse order add a minus in to [::2] -> [::-2]<sup>2.
 * Finally it prints out the resulting message.

 ~~~python